ryanbradshawcodes/My-Website/content/project/data-collection-2.md

 * Deciding which satellite datasets to use from the ones I have available
 * Working on finely selecting the data to access around the key GSP I'm considering
 * E-mailed for support
+* Made a kanban board for coding tasks to keep better track of them

 ## 11/1/24